andrecharneca/Vessel-Segmentation-pytorch/unet3d/README.md

 - NUM_CLASSES -> specifies the number of output channels for dispirate classes

-- BACKGROUND_AS_CLASS -> if True, the model treats background as a class

 - TRAIN_VAL_TEST_SPLIT -> delineates the ratios in which the dataset shoud be splitted.
 The length of the array should be 3.

 - TRAINING_EPOCH -> number of training epochs